dcep93/loopygoopy/README.md

 ### To Use

 1. Install.
-2. Visit spotify or open a local file.
+2. Visit youtube or open a local file.
 3. Click chrome extension icon.